 The section displays the current state of relays and presents buttons that can be used to change their status.

-Each relay can be activated either remotely by the WEB interface, HTTP API, and SNMP or locally, from the status of a monitored parameter (1 Wire sensor, analog voltage, and dry contact).
+Each relay can be activated either remotely by WEB, SNMP, HTTP API, and MODBUS or locally, from the status of a monitored parameter (1 Wire sensor, analog voltage, and dry contact).